Why Is My Stool Green? 7 Common Causes

 7. Medical Conditions

-Less commonly, green stool may signal conditions such as Crohn’s disease, irritable bowel syndrome (IBS), or bile acid malabsorption.
+Less commonly, green stool may signal conditions such as Crohn’s disease or irritable bowel syndrome (IBS).
 Persistent changes in stool color, frequency, or consistency should prompt evaluation.
+(Cleveland Clinic)

 When to Seek Help